-- ✓ Transactional Banking: Offers corporate & middle-market clients and financial institutions a comprehensive model of services for promotion, implementation, after-sales service and cash management solutions aiming to increase cross-selling levels. - ✓ Government Banking: In this segment specialized financial services are offered to: federal, state and municipal governments, decentralized entities, other entities such as social security institutions, unions, public trusts, etc. Products and services offered include checking accounts, loans, cash management and payroll payment services, among others.
-Furthermore, we offer comprehensive advisory on public finance in order to increase tax collection and control & manage of expenses; likewise, financial diagnosis are elaborated to design adequate profiles for debt payment through a solid financial and legal structure, aiming to strengthen their finance situation and improve our clients' credit quality. - ✓ International Banking: Offers products and services to our corporate, middle-market and SME clients with international trade needs.
-Banorte's International Banking has strategic agreements with financial institutions abroad, which allows to offer our clients highly competitive solutions and financial services locally and all over the world.
+Government Banking: In this segment specialized financial services are offered to: federal, state and municipal governments, decentralized entities, other entities such as social security institutions, unions, public trusts, etc. Products and services offered include checking accounts, loans, cash management and payroll payment services.
+Furthermore, we offer comprehensive advisory on public finance in order to increase tax collection and control & manage of expenses; likewise, financial diagnosis are elaborated to design adequate profiles for debt payment through a solid financial and legal structure, aiming to strengthen their finance situation and improve our clients' credit quality.

+✓ International Banking: This banking segment focuses on providing products and services to our corporate, commercial, SME and institutional clients who have international and cross-border business needs, as well as providing correspondent banking services to foreign financial institutions.
+Banorte's international banking services hold strategic agreements with foreign financial institutions that allow us to provide our customers with highly competitive financial services anywhere in the world.